azonirunner/quality-exercises-java/README.md

 and the generated site is available at `target/site/index.html`

+## Building with Docker ##

+This project may also be built with Docker and Docker Compose:

+* build project: `docker-compose run build`
+* generate reports: `docker-compose run reports`
+* run the server: `docker-compose run --service-ports server`

 # Thanks #

 Thank you to [GeoNames](http://www.geonames.org/) for providing the great location reference data used within these exercises.
 Location data is licensed under the Creative Commons Attributions License.